trigaten/Learn_Prompting/README.md

 [https://learnprompting.org](https://learnprompting.org)

 This website is a free, open-source guide on prompt engineering.
 Contributions are welcome!
-Harsh criticism is welcome too!
+Harsh criticism is welcome oo!

 ## Contribution Guidelines